 "Once a student creates work that is sophisticated, important, and beautiful, that student is never the same." @RonBergerEL

 Throughout this year, the question has come up a few times about whether or not some of the projects that we have developed may be too challenging for our students.
 We believe differently.
 We feel that students deserve to do real work for real people, and that the work they do can provide positive impact well outside our little corner of the world.
 As their teachers, we couldn't be prouder of our students' cognitive and social growth.
 They have taken measurable steps beyond the stratospheric (or so we thought) goals we set for them.
 However, this month's post is not meant to focus on us as professionals -- it's about our students and their ability to continually amaze.
 Please take a moment to view short descriptions of our projects below, as well as links to examples of student work.
-More information can be found on our blog Byron 5th.
-Enjoy.

 The Kiva Project